Traditional Chinese Medicine Tips for High Blood Pressure

 A TCM Perspective

 Your emotional health is a very important factor when talking about hypertension.
 Difficult emotions such as worry, anger, resentment and guilt may damage the Liver Qi creating heat that rises up to create hypertension.
-Too much stress, overwork and poor diet choices can deplete the qi and blood creating an imbalance between the organs that causes the development of internal heat which may manifest as hypertension.
+Too much stress, overwork and poor diet choices can deplete the qi and blood creating an imbalance between the organs that causes the development of internal heat and/or dampness which may manifest as hypertension.

 Here’s a few top tips to help reduce hypertension:

 7. Eat more green vegetables: They are rich in vitamins and minerals and help to support your liver qi plus the fibre will help your digestion.
+Celery (especially juiced) is particularly beneficial for cooling the liver and reducing hypertension.

 10. Reduce stress and get support from your family and friends: Try meditation, gentle exercise, taking a walk or going to bed earlier.
+Creating a support network of friends and family to help you improve your health and offer emotional support is really important; your qi benefits from spending quality time with others.

 Icon